k-sareen/mmtk-art/README.md

 We have allocation fast-paths implemented for all architectures.

 We can boot an AOSP build on an x86_64 Cuttlefish VM with the `SemiSpace`, `Immix`, and `StickyImmix` plans.
-We can boot an AOSP build on an actual arm64 device with the `SemiSpace` and `Immix` plans.
+We can boot an AOSP build on an actual arm64 device with the `SemiSpace`, `Immix`, and `StickyImmix` plans.

 ## Building and Installation Instructions